DIS-SIN/Evalhalla/README.md

 # Evalhalla.
 Forms that function.
 Simply.

-Evalhalla - and experiment in making form generation easy as writing an email.
+Evalhalla - an experiment in making form generation easy as writing an email.

 # General Information